-If you get an advance from the EIDL application, you will either receive a PPP loan that has been adjusted downward by that amount, or the amount forgiven will be reduced by an amount equal to the advance.
-Bottom line: you can't get the $1,000-per-employee EIDL grant and have the PPP loan fully funded and forgiven.
+If you got an EIDL advance (not currently available to new EIDL applicants), you will either receive a PPP loan that has been adjusted downward by that amount, or the amount forgiven will be reduced by an amount equal to the advance.
+Bottom line: you can't get the $1,000-per-employee EIDL "grant" and have the PPP loan fully funded and forgiven.

 It’s not clear how PPP or EIDL funds affect your ability to receive Pandemic Unemployment Assistance (PUA), per this Forbes article.
 The only guidance that we’ve received from the Treasury states “you should be aware that participation in the PPP may affect your eligibility for state administered unemployment compensation or unemployment assistance programs, including the programs authorized by Title II, Subtitle A of the CARES Act, or CARES Act Employee Retention Credits.”
 It's best to avoid double dipping.
 In most states, you do have to certify your income every two weeks.
 If you are using PPP or EIDL funds for payroll, you should let them know.